scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adsyncconfig.md

 ## <a name="get-adsyncobjectswithinheritancedisabled"></a>Get-ADSyncObjectsWithInheritanceDisabled

 ### <a name="synopsis"></a>SAMENVATTING
-AD-objecten opgehaald met de overname van machtigingen is uitgeschakeld
+Hiermee wordt AD-objecten met overerving van machtigingen uitgeschakeld

 ### <a name="syntax"></a>SYNTAXIS